Covid 19 coronavirus: 22 days of no new cases

 There are no new cases of Covid-19 to report for the 22nd straight day, and there remain no new active cases in New Zealand.

-That means the total number of confirmed cases remains at 1154, with the confirmed or probable cases total at 1504.
+That means the total number of confirmed cases remains at 1154, with the confirmed or probable cases total 1504.

+Today is the 15th day since the limit on gatherings was increased from 10 to 100 people, and the fact there have been no cases will be reassuring.

+It is also the 12th day since the 4000-strong crowd gathered in Auckland in solidarity with the Black Lives Matter protests in the USA.

 A total of 2978 tests were conducted yesterday, bringing the total number of tests so far to 307,810.